What Makes the Price of Roof Cleaning Go Up?

 Lightly soiled roofs may only need gentle low-pressure cleaning or treatment but still cleaning none the less.

 Heavily moss-covered roofs often require manual moss removal before cleaning can even begin.
-This process is more labour intensive and takes considerably longer as in essence we are double cleaning the roof - luckily roofs like this are rare and typically only were homes are positioned under trees or have had no stepes to every remove moss from the roof in their long lifetimes.
+This process is more labour intensive and takes considerably longer as in essence we are double cleaning the roof - luckily roofs like this are rare and typically only were homes are positioned under trees or have had no steps to ever maintain the roof in their lifetime.

 So the more moss present, the more time, care, and cleanup is required which directly affects the final cost of a roof cleaning project.